dieghernan/SCP-017.github.io/pages/_collections/_my.posts/post2.md

 **Most Secure**
 - Your files are both encrypted and shredded.
 There is no need to trust a corporation, vulnerable servers, or employees with your files.
 Storj completely removes trust from the equation.

+**Store it on a better cloud.**
+- Store data securely on over 16k nodes worldwide instead of just a few vulnerable data centers with privacy and CDN-like performance by design.

-Storj uses public/private key encryption, and cryptographic hash functions for security.
+<sub> Storj uses public/private key encryption, and cryptographic hash functions for security.
 To best protect your data, files are encrypted client-side on your computation device before they are uploaded.
 Each file is split up into chunks which are first encrypted and then distributed across the Storj network.
-The network is comprised of Storj nodes run by users around the world who rent out their unused hard drive space in return for STORJ Token (STORJ).
+The network is comprised of Storj nodes run by users around the world who rent out their unused hard drive space in return for STORJ Token (STORJ). </sub>

-**Store it on a better cloud.**
-- Store data securely on over 16k nodes worldwide instead of just a few vulnerable data centers with privacy and CDN-like performance by design.

 ---